realm/realm-puzzle/README.md

 - iOS 9.0 and above
 - Xcode 8.3
+- Realm Plaform / Realm Object Server 2.0 and above

-# Setting Up Realm Mobile Platform
+### Realm Platform

-In order to properly use Realm Puzzle, an instance of the Realm Object Server must be running for which each client copy of the app can connect.

-* The [macOS version](https://realm.io/docs/get-started/installation/mac/) can be downloaded and run as a `localhost` on any desktop Mac.
-* The [Linux version](https://realm.io/docs/get-started/installation/linux/) can be installed on a publicly accessible server and accessed over the internet.
+This application demonstrates features of the [Realm Platform](http://lrealm.io) and needs to have a working instance of the Realm Object Server version 2.0 or higher available to make data available between instances of the Puzzle app.
+The Realm Mobile Platform can be downloaded from [Realm  Platform](http://realm.io/pricing).
+It is delivered as a series of as a modular server system that runs with nodejs and can be installed on macOS or Linux.
+For information on installing the Realm Platform Server components, please download a copy of the [Developer edition](https://realm.io/pricing/).

+### Realm Studio
+Another useful tool is [Realm Studio](https://realm.io/products/realm-studio/) which is available for macOS, Linux nd Windows and allow developers to inspect and manage Realms.
+Realm Studio is recommended for all developers and can be downloaded from the [Realm web site](https://realm.io/products/realm-studio/).

 # Installation